valteu/basic-neural-network/README.md

 # Basic Neural Network Implementation

 This repository contains a basic neural network implementation in Python using NumPy.
 The neural network is designed with customizable layers for flexibility in building different architectures.
+I also created a tutorial about how to create a Neural Network from scratch and how it's math works: [Tutorial](https://valteu.com/resources/documents/deep_learning_tutorial.pdf)

 ## Table of Contents